IE-GAN: An Improved Evolutionary Generative Adversarial Network Using a New Fitness Function and a Generic Crossover Operator: Experiments

-There are two more hyperparameters that are closely related to the performance of IE-GAN, namely the balance coefficient of fitness function ($\gamma_1$) and sample evaluation function ($\gamma_2$).
+We use the same discriminator objective function as E-GAN.
+There are two more hyperparameters that are closely related to the performance of IE-GAN, namely the balance coefficient{s} of {the} fitness function ($\gamma_1$) and {the} sample evaluation function ($\gamma_2$).
 Since they are used to balance quality and diversity measurements, they guide the selection of generators and samples, which affects the performance of IE-GAN.
-Meanwhile, the targets of knowledge distillation of crossover operator, the number of parents imitated by crossover offspring, the size of crossover batch size $n$, and the times of sample comparisons $n_e$ all affect the effectiveness of IE-GAN.
-In this section, we will analyze their effects one by one through experiments on CIFAR-10.
+Meanwhile, the targets of {the} knowledge distillation of {the} crossover operator, the number of parents imitated by crossover offspring, the crossover batch size $n$, and the {number} of sample comparisons $n_e$ all affect the effectiveness of IE-GAN.
+In this {sub}section, we analyze their effects one by one through experiments on CIFAR-10.

-In order to guarantee confidence, we choose a larger population to ensure that there are enough individuals for each evaluation.
-In this way, the effect of balance coefficient $\gamma_1$ can be amplified so that the performance of the generators is sufficiently differentiated.
-In this experiment, the population size is set to $\mu = 4$.

-Given a large number of individuals, a discriminator with GP term is employed against it to achieve stable training.
-To eliminate the interference of the crossover operator and related hyperparameters, the crossover operator is not enabled in this experiment.